A new season is quickly approaching

 You can also watch ESPN shows “College Football Live” for all your latest college football news; “College GameDay” for the biggest games of the week; and “College Football Final” to make sure you don’t miss any of the top plays from Saturday.
 Current customers can even login through DISH in order to view WatchESPN/ESPN3 and get access to this content.

 As far as conference networks go, we’ve also got you covered.
 Die-hard SEC fans can catch “The Paul Finebaum Show” on the SEC Network for a unique take on the conference.
 For all the latest Big 10 news, check out “B1G Football and Beyond” on the Big 10 Network.
 On the Pac-12 Network, the “Pac-12 Sports Report” has all the latest news and happenings around the conference.
+Get them all as part of the Multi-Sport Pack.

 Check back on the DIG every week for more college football action.